aloisklink/aloisklink.github.io/_drafts/geotagging-photos.md

 For Google Photos to understand the geotagged location of the videos, we [additionally need to add the `Keys:GPSCoordinates` tag](https://exiftool.org/forum/index.php?topic=11040.0).

+As Google Photos doesn't seem to like floating-point numbers with more than 8 decimal points, we can limit this by using `-coordFormat '%.8f'`.

 We can do this via:

 ```bash